National Museum of Asian Art

-The Smithsonian’s Freer and Sackler are the nation's museums of Asian art.
+As the Smithsonian’s National Museum of Asian Art, the Freer Gallery of Art and the Arthur M. Sackler Gallery preserve, exhibit, and interpret Asian art in ways that deepen our understanding of Asia, America, and the world.
 Committed to preserving, exhibiting and interpreting exemplary works of art, the Freer and Sackler address broad questions about culture, identity, and the contemporary world.
 Together, the Freer and Sackler care for exceptional collections of Asian art, with more than 40,000 objects dating from the Neolithic period to today and originating from the ancient Near East to China, Japan, Korea, South and Southeast Asia, and the Islamic world.
 Nearly a century old, the Freer Gallery of Art also holds a significant group of American works of art largely dating to the late 19th century.
 It houses the world’s largest collection of diverse works by James McNeill Whistler, including the famed Peacock Room.
 The Freer and Sackler also house the largest Asian art research library in the United States.
-Open to the public five days a week (except federal holidays) without appointment, the library collection consists of more than 80,000 volumes.
+The library collection consists of more than 80,000 volumes.